 The best view of the city:

-Best view of the city?
-Where do we begin?
 There are so many, but top of the list has to be The London Eye.
 The giant ferris wheel (at 135m high, the largest of its kind) is situated on the South Bank and offers spectacular views across the River Thames, The Houses of Parliament and Big Ben.
 On a clear day, traveling at a stately 26cm per second, you can see Windsor Castle 25 miles away.

 For something a little less spectacular (though clearly London), the Millennium footbridge sits between the Tate and St Paul’s Cathedral, while Westminster Bridge is close to the Houses Of Parliament, or nip over to Trafalgar Square for pics featuring Nelson’s Column (with lions), The National Gallery, pigeons and tourists.